Skip to content

 Vexillum provides two different ways to expose runtime information:

-• The public status interface, intended for users and communities.
+• The public API, intended for users, communities, and dashboards built against it.

 • The metrics listener, intended for operators and monitoring systems.

 These serve different purposes and should usually have different exposure rules.
-The public status interface can be safely shown to users when configured appropriately.
+The public API can be safely shown to users when configured appropriately - it’s a JSON+SSE API, not a bundled status page; see Public Interface and the Public API Reference.
 The metrics listener should normally remain private.

 The metrics listener is intended for monitoring and observability.